Artist: Freedom

-London-born drummer/vocalist Bobby Harrison was a founder member of Procol Harum before leaving to form his first own band Freedom in 1968 with Procol Harum guitarist Ray Royer.
+London-born drummer/vocalist Bobby Harrison was a founder member of Procol Harum, playing on their anthemic hit “A Whiter Shade of Pale”, before leaving to form his first own band Freedom in 1968 with Procol Harum guitarist Ray Royer.

 A pop/psych start with a debut release in the band’s original soundtrack to Dino de Laurentis’ film ‘Nero Su Bianco (Black On White’) was to see the band take a harder edge with a line-up review as a power trio made up of Harrison (drums/vocals), Roger Saunders (guitars/keyboards) and Walt Monaghan (guitars/keyboards),